Become a Fitness Instructor

 - Injury Prevention...and much more!

-View our Spring 2020 course syllabus for more details.
+View our Fall 2020 course syllabus for more details.
 Registration is below at the bottom of the page.

 Our two-day Express course is for those who have both prior instruction experience and a national certification or extensive formal training.
 A national certification includes a general (Group Fitness from ACE, AFAA, NASM, etc.) and/or format-specific certifications (Les Mills, Zumba, XPole, CrossFit, etc.).
 Formal training includes dance, martial arts, theatre, and other instructional formats.
 We will also accept successful completion of substantial Exercise Science-related courses with grades of B or higher as formal training.
-To verify your eligibility for this course, please send Joseph Martin, Coordinator for Group Fitness & Instruction, an email (firstname.lastname@example.org) with your resume/CV and copies of your national certifications or formal training documentation.
+To verify your eligibility for this course, please send Joseph Martin, Coordinator for Group Fitness & Instruction, an email with your resume/CV and copies of your national certifications or formal training documentation.
 Registration is below at the bottom of the page.

 FIT Apprenticeship & In-House Training